-Powerful poems had been written explicitly – I note, explicitly – condemning slavery, for example, as Kelly herself notes, William Cowper's The Task, which was published in 1785.
+Powerful editorials and poems had been written explicitly – I note, explicitly – condemning slavery, for example, as Kelly herself notes, William Cowper's The Task, which was published in 1785.
 I repeat, in 1814, the eradication of the slave trade was official government policy.

-And yet, Kelly thinks that in 1814, secret radical Jane Austen could not, for fear of the consequences, speak out against slavery and had to resort to using code words like 'pheasant' and 'Moorpark apricot' and 'Hawkins Browne' and 'chain and cross.'
+And yet, Kelly thinks that in 1814, secret radical Jane Austen could not, for fear of the consequences, speak out against slavery and had to resort to using code words like 'Moorpark apricot' and 'Hawkins Browne' and 'chain and cross.'

 Oh-ho, but perhaps, it's okay for men to say these things, but in Regency times, maybe it was not okay for women to say these things!

 Well, no, women played a major role in the Abolition movement in England, organizing boycotts against sugar produced by slaves.
 Hannah More, a leading evangelical and best-selling author, was a well-known abolitionist who also wrote anti-slavery poetry.
 Then there is Aphra Behn, one of the first published women authors, who wrote an anti-slavery novel called Oronooko, way back in 1688.